Locating the Lemniscate

 appears to be:

-“Regard the triangle as a \(4\)-ball and the tetrahedron as a \(6\)-ball; then there is a \(5\)-ball halfway between, which can thought of as being a sort of squared \(3/2\)-ball”
+“Regard the triangle as a \(4\)-ball and the tetrahedron as a \(6\)-ball; then there is a \(5\)-ball halfway between, which can thought of as being a sort of squared \(3/2\)-ball.”

-That is at least a bit concrete.
+Which is at least a little bit concrete.

 \[\begin{aligned} 0 < x, y, z &< a \\ x + y + z &< a \end{aligned}\]